bian-hengwei/DynamicCity/README.md

 LiDAR scene generation has been developing rapidly recently.
 However, existing methods primarily focus on generating static and single-frame scenes, overlooking the inherently dynamic nature of real-world driving environments.
-In this work, we introduce **DynamicCity**, a novel 4D LiDAR generation framework capable of generating large-scale, high-quality LiDAR scenes that capture the temporal evolution of dynamic environments.
+In this work, we introduce **DynamicCity**, a novel 4D occupancy generation framework capable of generating large-scale, high-quality dynamic LiDAR scenes with semantics.
 DynamicCity mainly consists of two key models: 1.
 A VAE model for learning HexPlane as the compact 4D representation.
 Instead of using naive averaging operations, DynamicCity employs a novel **Projection Module** to effectively compress 4D LiDAR features into six 2D feature maps for HexPlane construction, which significantly enhances HexPlane fitting quality (up to **12.56** mIoU